aadilmallick/French-exercise-site/docs/tutorial-basics/08-subject-pronouns.md

 - The main difference between _on_ and _ils_ and _elles_ is that _on_ is used when the subject is impersonal, not really referring to any single person or group of people, while _ils_ and _elles_ are used when the subject is a group of people.

+### Revisit of the liason rule

+ONly the "je" subject pronoun will have the liason rule, contracting with a verb that starts with a vowel:

+- Example 1: j'ai une pomme

 ## Practice

 Translate the following sentences into French, using the correct subject pronouns: